-Bernie Ecclestone remains F1's puppet master
+Bernie Ecclestone: F1 puppet master no longer holding the strings

 The character stated: "This is not a robbery.
 I am collecting for the Bavarian state."

-For months, rumors have circulated that the 85-year-old's stranglehold on the sport was splintering, but it is telling that there has been little to no reversion to humor during that time -- perhaps a sign of how confident he was of winning the power struggle.
+For months, rumors have circulated that the 86-year-old's stranglehold on the sport was splintering, but that appeared to have dissipated when elite motorsport's new owners Liberty Media said it wanted Ecclestone to stay on for three more years.

-Amid such speculation, F1's great survivor remains in charge.
-The elite motorsport's new owner Liberty Media, which hopes to conclude an $8 billion takeover in the first quarter of 2017, has announced that Ecclestone will be CEO for another three years.
+But, when their $8 billion takeover was finally concluded, F1's puppet master was told he was no longer pulling the sporting strings.

-It continues his remarkable four-decade run at the helm of one of the world's most globally watched sports -- F1 claims only the Olympics and football's World Cup have bigger audiences.
+Despite that, Ecclestone can claim a remarkable four-decade run at the helm of one of the world's most globally watched sports -- F1 claims only the Olympics and football's World Cup have bigger audiences.

 'F1 needs a dictator'

-"You cannot make everybody happy all the time but you've got to understand what everybody wants and then find a path," Carey said in an interview with the Formula One website.

-"Sure that is not a task for a committee, as committees tend to become bureaucratic -- but there also can't be a dictatorship -- even if probably here they are used it."
+"I would like to recognise and thank Bernie for his leadership over the decades," said Carey.
+"The sport is what it is today because of him and the talented team of executives he has led, and he will always be part of the F1 family."

-Amid the warning for change, at Sunday's Singapore Grand Prix, Ecclestone said he would "disappear for sure" if he doesn't agree with the new owners' direction for the sport, although he later countered "there is going to be no problem ... we will work together."
+It was all a far cry from the Singapore Grand Prix last season when Ecclestone had confidently declared, "there is going to be no problem ... we will work together."

-Regardless of how the coming months play out, how has he managed to hold on to power so long despite an ever-changing list of owners over recent decades?
+Regardless of how things eventually played out, how has Ecclestone managed to hold on to power for so long, despite an ever-changing list of owners over recent decades?

 Two-time grand prix winner Johnny Herbert recalls first rubbing shoulders with Ecclestone in his debut season in F1, driving for the Benetton team in 1989.